-To welcome in the holidays, Sanford Health Bismarck provided holiday parties for 600 second-grade students in the Bismarck-Mandan community of North Dakota.
+To welcome in the holidays, Sanford Health Bismarck provided backpacks filled with goodies for roughly 700 second-grade students in the Bismarck-Mandan community.

 “The holidays can be very stressful for families,” said Janelle Heinsohn, community relations coordinator for Mandan Public School District and development director for the Mandan Public School Foundation for Education.
 “It’s an expensive time of year, and to be able to receive a community gift like this that has grocery vouchers and essential items to keep kids warm, but also some great things that are just fun for kids as well, I just think will be a wonderful gift for them.”

 The holiday parties welcomed students to take part in Sanford Sports activities, tasty treats and photos with Santa.
-Each student received a special backpack filled with community and Sanford-sponsored winter items, a grocery voucher and toys.
+Each student then received a special backpack filled with community- and Sanford-sponsored winter items, a grocery voucher, toys and more.

 “I think that anybody who would want to donate and be a part of the Sanford Cares program would just be contributing to the magic of Christmas for kids,” said Heinsohn.
-“Everyone likes Christmas, but kids especially just have such a special time around this holiday season, and I think they would definitely enjoy being part of that magic.”
+“Kids especially just have such a special time around this holiday season, and I think they would definitely enjoy being part of that magic.”

 - Holiday season can be great time to give back to community